-A grieving man threatened ‘to knife’ the accused gunman of the Christchurch Mosque massacre as he appeared in earlier today.
+A grieving man threatened ‘to knife’ the accused gunman of the Christchurch Mosque massacre as he made his first appearance in court earlier today.

 Australian-born Brenton Tarrant, 28, briefly appeared at Christchurch District Court today after he was formally charged with murder after a shooting rampage that left a total of 49 people dead and 42 injured in two New Zealand mosques.